matthambrecht/Mailbox/README.md

 # Mailbox
-A C Unix Mailing System for Interprocess Communication
+A Unix Shared Memory Mailing System for Interprocess Communication